mayur-insights/HR-Analytical-Dashboard/README.md

 # HR-Analytical-Dashboard
-Dashboard project analyzing employee data, attrition trends, and workforce insights using interactive visualizations.
+This project focuses on analyzing employee data to uncover insights related to attrition, workforce distribution, and employee demographics.
+Multiple dashboards were developed to provide a comprehensive view of HR performance and support data-driven decision-making.